eScienceLab/federated-learning-ro-crate-profile/index.md

 ## Example crate details

-The example is based on a Flower process.
+The example crate represents the training of an image categorization model using Flower and PyTorch.
+The Flower configuration is based on the [Flower quickstart-pytorch tutorial](https://flower.ai/docs/framework/tutorial-quickstart-pytorch.html).

 ## Source code